IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 ##  YANG

-This section uses the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.
+   This section is modeled after the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.

-   The YANG modules specified in this document defines schema for data that is designed to be accessed via network management protocols such as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.
-The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{!RFC6242}}.
-The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS
+   The "ietf-ucl-acl" YANG module defines a data model that is designed to be accessed via YANG-based management protocols such as NETCONF {{!RFC6241}} and RESTCONF {{!RFC8040}}.
+These protocols have to use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and QUIC {{?RFC9000}}) and have to use mutual authentication.
-   {{!RFC8446}}.

    The Network Configuration Access Control Model (NACM) {{!RFC8341}}
    provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-   There are a number of data nodes defined in the "ietf-ucl-acl" YANG module that are writable, creatable, and deletable (i.e., config true, which is the default).
+   There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., "config true", which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection or authentication can have a negative effect on network operations.
    Specifically, the following subtrees and data nodes have particular sensitivities/vulnerabilities:

    * /acl:acls/uacl:endpoint-groups/uacl:endpoint-group:
    : This list specifies all the endpoint group entries.
 Unauthorized write access to this